Azendohsauridae: Biogeography

 The oldest known azendohsaurids are Pamelaria and Shringasaurus, both from India and dated to the Anisian stage of the Middle Triassic.
 Azendohsaurus itself has been dated from the end of the Middle Triassic during the Ladinian (at least for A. madagaskarensis) into the Carnian stage of the earliest Late Triassic in Morocco and Madagascar.
 Malerisaurines, including Malerisaurus and Puercosuchus, are exclusively known from the Late Triassic during an interval from the late Carnian into the early Norian of both North and South America as well India, and are the latest-surviving azendohsaurids known.
 This is in spite of their relatively plesiomorphic (i.e. ancestral) features compared to other azendohsaurids, representing a relictual lineage of early-diverging carnivorous azendohsaurids that survived longer than their more derived herbivorous kin.

-Malerisaurines disappear from the fossil record in North America at or the near the end of the Adamanian teilzone (a local biostratigraphic unit in the southwestern United States) roughly 216 million years ago, marking the extinction of the azendohsaurids globally.
+Malerisaurines were previously thought to disappear from the fossil record in North America at or the near the end of the Adamanian teilzone (a local biostratigraphic unit in the southwestern United States) roughly 216 million years ago, associated with a local faunal turnover in North America.
+The extinction of malerisaurines in this turnover would then also have marked the extinction of azendohsaurids globally.
+In 2024, fossils of Puercosuchus-like malerisaurines were identified from the Kaye Quarry of Petrified Forest National Park, which has been dated to roughly 215-213 million years ago during the earliest Revueltian teilzone (immediately following the Adamanian).
+This then indicates that malerisaurine azendohsaurids survived and persisted beyond the faunal turnover, if only for a brief period, before the final extinction of azendohsaurids.